Who We Are

 Contact your admission representative at the Office of Evening and Graduate Admission at 636-949-4933 for more information.

 The School of Accelerated Degree Programs tuition and fees are due by the first day of class.
 All payments can be made at the Business Office.
 The business office has a list of resources and frequently asked questions about paying tuition and fees.

-What is Office 365, Student Portal, PC Common, and Blackboard?
+What is Office 365, Student Portal, PC Common, and Canvas?
 How do I access them?

 - Office 365: Your Office 365 will act as your student email account.
 Your email is considered the official medium for the University to contact you.
 It is important for you to check your email regularly to be updated on very important information.

 - Student Portal: Your Student Portal will allow you to access important information, including accessing your schedule, financial aid balance, course offerings, online tutoring, and registering for classes.

 - PC Common: PC Common can be accessed on your Student Portal; you will find it on the bottom left side of the homepage.
 In PC Common, you will find your first assignment that will be due on the first day of class.
 In addition, you will also find your textbook list and first class information on PC Common.